 Universal life.
 While a whole-life policy has a fixed interest rate, the interest paid by a universal life policy varies over time.
-With indexed universal life, which has recently surged in popularity, the interest you receive can be linked to the returns of a stock market index, often the S&P 500.
-Policyholders receive the S&P 500’s gain, excluding dividends.
+With indexed universal life, the interest you receive can be linked to the returns of a stock market index, often the S&P 500.
+Policyholders receive the S&P 500’s return, excluding dividends.
 The annual gain is capped, but you are also protected against losses.
 Universal life policies give holders some flexibility to vary premium payments and raise or reduce the death benefit.

 Variable life.
 Instead of earning interest, a variable life policy allows you to invest the policy’s cash value in a series of subaccounts, which are similar to stock and bond mutual funds.
 Many variable life policies are actually variable universal life, meaning they offer the flexibility to vary payments, like universal life.
-As stocks have rallied in recent years, sales of variable universal life have picked up.
+During periods of strong stock market returns, sales of variable universal life tend to pick up.

 If you aren’t careful, cash-value life insurance’s promise of lifetime coverage can break down.
 Suppose you take out a policy loan, cut back the premiums too much on a universal policy, make poor investment choices from among a variable policy’s series of subaccounts or the interest rate drops sharply on a universal policy.
 In all of these situations, you may need to make big payments to keep the policy going—and without those big payments the policy could lapse or its death benefit could be sharply reduced.